 If you go to the market today to look for a new home, you will surely get a lot of them.
 However, chances are you will most likely go for a house with large windows that let in natural light.
 This shows how valuable such homes are.

 In addition, natural light makes a room look more open and bigger.
 It also shows the different features of a room compared to those that are not well-lit.
 This, as well, increases the value of homes.

 The light created by the sun is good for the human eye.
 However, this does not mean that it is okay for you to look directly at the sun.

-If you have any plants inside your homes such as flowers or even vegetables, you will need natural light for them to flourish.
+If you have any plants inside your home such as flowers or even vegetables, you will need natural light for them to flourish.
 These plants are important in your home especially when it comes to mood-boosting and detoxifying the air in the house.
-You, therefore, need natural light to ensure that they have everything that they need.
+You, therefore, need natural light to ensure that you have everything that you need.

 In conclusion, the benefits of incorporating natural lighting in your home are so many and outweigh any disadvantages that might exist.
 It is, therefore, important to ensure that you have enough natural lighting in your home.